Cyril Féraud

 Cyril Féraud (born 15 March 1985 in Digne-les-Bains) is a French radio and television host and audiovisual producer.
-Féraud has been working primarily for the public broadcaster France Télévisions since 2008, where he is currently the host of the game shows Duels en Familles and La Carte aux Trésors broadcast on France 3, in addition to Le Quiz des Champions, 100% Logique, The Floor, à la conquête du sol and Tout le monde veut prendre sa place on France 2, and a number of live annual events.
+Féraud has been working primarily for the public broadcaster France Télévisions since 2008, where he is currently the host of the game shows 100% Logique, The Floor, à la conquête du sol, Tout le monde veut prendre sa place and Fort Boyard on France 2, and a number of live annual events.

 Féraud was a co-commentator for France 3's coverage of the Eurovision Song Contest final from 2012 to 2014, having previously acted as the French vote spokesperson for the 2011 contest.
 He is the founder and manager of the audiovisual production company CyrilProd.

 Biography

 Cyril Féraud was born on 15 March 1985 in Digne-les-Bains (Alpes-de-Haute-Provence).
 He is an only child and was passionate about television game shows from a young age.
 In the early 2000s, from the age of 16, he sent game ideas to the production team of the show Fort Boyard.
 After a master's degree in communication and management, he took his first steps in the industry as an assistant for this same programme "which made (him) want to do television".
-Although Féraud remains very discreet about his private life, he announced in July 2024 the arrival of his first child, a baby boy, named Tim.
+Although Féraud generally doesn't discuss his private life, he did reveal in July 2024 the arrival of his first child, a baby boy, named Tim.